Travel Report: Ta Prohm Temple, Cambodia.

 Another spot to seek out is Ta Prohm’s curious dinosaur carving, the source of much debate among historians.
 What exactly were the Angkorians doing creating images of a stegosaurus?

 There are all kinds of wild theories if you dig around the internet.
 Many experts have simply concluded it’s a hoax of some kind.
 We hadn’t heard anything about the dinosaur prior to our visit.
-When my Cambodian friend first told us about it, one guy in our group made a bet that no such carving existed.
+When my Cambodian friend first told us about it, a certain someone made a bet that no such carving existed.
 Consequently, dinner was on him that night!

 You can visit Ta Prohm Temple with The Angkor Pass, purchased both online and in person at The Angkor Archaeological Park Ticket office.
 At the time of writing, foreign tourists have been virtually wiped out due to COVID-19.